 Virginia Tech is committed to providing the members of the campus community and visitors with the safest and most secure environment possible, however, even the most extensive initiatives cannot succeed without the awareness and cooperation of the community members who work, study and live on campus.
 Crime information for the Steger Center is obtained from the Managing Director of the Facility and the Polizia Cantonale of the Repubblica E Cantone Ticino.
 Individuals who want to report crimes for inclusion in the Annual Security Report, or for the purpose of making timely warning reports, should report them to the Managing Director of the Facility.

-The Steger Center for International Scholarship is Virginia Tech's European campus center and base for operations and support of its programs in the region.
-It is housed in a renovated 18th century villa-Villa Maderni-in Riva San Vitale, Switzerland, which is located in Ticino, the Italian-speaking canton of Switzerland.
+The Steger Center for International Scholarship is university's European campus academic center.
+The Steger is housed in a renovated 18th century villa, Villa Maderni, which offers dining, lodging, and classroom accommodations.